“Belcourt, in a cutting, contemporary idiom, has made himself the urgent fresh voice of his generation…”

 LONG BIO

 Billy-Ray Belcourt is a writer and academic from the Driftpile Cree Nation.
-He is an Assistant Professor in the School of Creative Writing at the University of British Columbia.
+He is an Associate Professor in the School of Creative Writing at the University of British Columbia.
 A 2018 Pierre Elliott Trudeau Foundation Scholar, he earned his PhD in English at the University of Alberta.
 He was also a 2016 Rhodes Scholar and holds an M.St. in Women's Studies from the University of Oxford and Wadham College.
 In the First Nations Youth category, Belcourt was awarded a 2019 Indspire Award, which is the highest honor the Indigenous community bestows on its own leaders.

 Billy-Ray’s debut book of poems, This Wound is a World (Frontenac House 2017), won the 2018 Griffin Poetry Prize (making him the youngest ever winner) and the 2018 Robert Kroetsch City of Edmonton Book Prize.
 It was also named the Most Significant Book of Poetry in English by an Emerging Indigenous Writer at the 2018 Indigenous Voices Awards.
 This Wound is a World was a finalist for the 2018 Governor General’s Literary Award for Poetry, the 2018 Robert Kroetsch Award for Poetry, the 2018 Gerald Lampert Memorial Award, and the 2018 Raymond Souster Award, both of the latter via the Canadian League of Poets.
 It was also named by CBC Books as the best “Canadian poetry” collection of 2017.
 U.S. (University of Minnesota Press) and French (Groupe Nota Bene) editions of the book are now available.